Japanese pottery and porcelain: Shōwa period

-One of the most critical moments was during the Pacific War when all resources went towards the war efforts, and production and development became severely hampered and the markets suffered.
+However, one of the most critical and challenging periods for the mingei movement came during the Pacific War (1941–1945).
+With the nation's resources redirected toward the war effort, artisanal production was severely curtailed.
+Materials such as clay, fuel, and glazes became scarce, and artistic practice gave way to utilitarian demands.
+Pottery workshops were shuttered or repurposed, and the market for handmade wares all but collapsed.
+Yet, despite these obstacles, the ideals of mingeiendured.
+In the post-war years, the movement experienced a resurgence, thanks in large part to the unwavering commitment of its key figures and the international recognition they began to receive.

 Heisei period to present

 A number of institutions came under the aegis of the Cultural Properties Protection Division.

 The kilns at Tamba, overlooking Kobe, continued to produce the daily wares used in the Tokugawa period, while adding modern shapes.
 Most of the village wares were made anonymously by local potters for utilitarian purposes.
 Local styles, whether native or imported, tended to be continued without alteration into the present.
 In Kyūshū, kilns set up by Korean potters in the 16th century, such as at Koishiwara, Fukuoka and its offshoot at Onta ware, perpetuated 16th-century Korean peasant wares.
-In Okinawa, the production of village ware continued under several leading masters, with Kinjo Jiro honored as a lit. 'living cultural treasures', officially a Preserver of Important Intangible Cultural Properties (人間国宝, ningen kokuho).
+In Okinawa, the production of village ware continued under several leading masters, with Jiro Kinjo honored as a lit. 'living cultural treasures', officially a Preserver of Important Intangible Cultural Properties (人間国宝, ningen kokuho).

 The modern potters operate in Shiga, Iga, Karatsu, Hagi, and Bizen.
 Yamamoto Masao (Toushuu) of Bizen and Miwa Kyusetsu of Hagi were designated ningen kokuho.
 Only a half-dozen potters had been so honored by 1989, either as representatives of famous kiln wares or as creators of superlative techniques in glazing or decoration; two groups were designated for preserving the wares of distinguished ancient kilns.